-Talk to your child's teacher or the SENCO.
+Talk to your child's teacher in the first instance and then seek the support of the SENCO.
 Your concerns will always be taken seriously, as your views are very important to us.

 How will we support your child to access the curriculum?